Home

 Progesterone is included in HRT for post-menapousal women as it lowers the risk of uterine cancer.

 In the late 20th century there was a huge debate about whether transsexual women needed progesterone given that they do not have a uterus and can't become pregnant.
-In addition, studies suggested that the physical feminisation of a transwomen from taking hormones was just associated with oestrogen.
+In addition, studies suggested that the physical feminisation of a transwomen from taking hormones was just associated with Estrogen.
 As a result there was a great reluctance by doctors to prescribe progesterone to transwomen as it appeared to be unnecessary.
 Nevertheless, many transwomen who were taking progesterone (prescribed or obtained surreptitiously) insisted that it was beneficial to both their physical and mental wellbeing.

 There are some prescription HRTs available that are based on synthetic progestogens (chemicals that have progesterone-like actions), e.g. Provera and Duphaston.
-True, non-synthetic, progesterone (as opposed to a progestin) is very rarely reported to have any adverse effect, and seems to provide a healthier balance for an aggressive oestrogen dosage in pre-op TS women, as well as improving libido and overall energy level.
+True, non-synthetic, progesterone (as opposed to a progestin) is very rarely reported to have any adverse effect, and seems to provide a healthier balance for an aggressive Estrogen dosage in pre-op TS women, as well as improving libido and overall energy level.

 Androgens